Satellite imagery can help assess the veracity of claims by the oil industry.

 These potential oil slicks are not easily visible in the true colour imagery – i.e. what it would look like if we were looking from space – but can be seen by using the satellite data to generate an oil spill index.
 This index is based on combining the wavelengths measured by Sentinel-2 that best capture the absorption by oil.

 Figure 2.
-Likely oil spills emanating from the Farwah FPSO on 11th October 2021.
+Oil spills emanating from the Farwah FPSO on 11th October 2021.
 The water surface roughness imagery can be found at this link.
+Photography credit: Jens Scheibe.
 Water surface roughness index authored by Annamaria Luongo.
 Sentinel-1 data acquired from the EO Browser, https://apps.sentinel-hub.com/eo-browser/, Sinergise Ltd. Oil spill index authored by Sankaran Rajendran.
 Outline for the Farwah lagoon marine protected area (MPA) from the IUCN, and for the Bahiret el Bibane MPA from Protected Planet.
+Use the slider to alternate the inset imagery between photography and water surface roughness.

 The area affected by the spill may be even larger, but thick cloud cover and cloud shadows prevent the Sentinel-2 satellite from measuring this.
 Cloudiness has been a problem in the days since the spill, and this makes tracking the movement and spread difficult.
 Fortunately, on the 11th and 12th October, there was an overpass by the Sentinel-1 satellite – this uses radar observations that can ‘see through’ clouds and to the ocean below.
 Furthermore, the data can again be processed in a way that shows the likely presence of oil – this parameter is called water surface roughness.